CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-subprofiles.md

 // change this into your access token
 $api = new CopernicaRestApi("your-access-token");

-// data to pass to the call, the new interests
+// data to pass to the call, the new fields
 $data = array(
     'firstname' =>  'John',
     'lastname'  =>  'Doe',